What is Amortization of Intangible Assets?

 5. Maintenance expenditure

 Some intangibles require an amount of expenditure, such as a renewal fee, to keep them operational.
-If the maintenance expenditure is high enough that a business can no longer afford to pay, then the business is required to amortize the asset for the remainder of its useful life.
+If the maintenance expenditure is high enough that a business can no longer afford to pay, then the business may be required to write down or write off the asset.

 The most common example of such an intangible is broadcasting rights.
 If broadcasting rights can be renewed easily, then they can be reported as an intangible asset with an indefinite life.